timescale/docs/promscale/installation/promscale-with-timescale-cloud/index.md

 # Install Promscale with Timescale cloud

-You can install Promscale with Timescale Cloud by running Promscale Connector on and leverage the Timescale Cloud as the storage layer for your observability data.
+You can install Promscale with Timescale Cloud by running Promscale Connector.
+This allows you to use Timescale Cloud as the storage layer for your observability data.
-To get started with Promscale with Timescale Cloud first create a Timescale Cloud service and then install Promscale Connector.
+To get started with Promscale on Timescale Cloud, create a Timescale Cloud service, and then install Promscale Connector.

 ## Install Timescale Cloud